whisk3y3/WhisperGate/README.md

 The panel provides:

 - **Live credential feed** — credentials appear in real-time via WebSocket as targets submit them, showing email, password, attempt number, IP, and timestamp
+- **Copy Username / Copy Password** — per-credential buttons for instant clipboard copy; buttons flash green with "Copied!" confirmation
 - **Capture counter** — running total of harvested credentials
-- **Hold timer controls** — extend the verification hold by 15, 30, or 60 seconds while the target waits
-- **Force Next** — immediately release the target by showing the Next button
+- **Release Target** — the only way the "Next" button appears on the target's screen; verification holds indefinitely until the operator acts
-- **Event log** — timestamped log of operator actions
+- **Event log** — timestamped log of all operator actions

+### Recommended Operator Workflow

+1. Open the operator panel in one browser window
+2. Open `https://login.microsoftonline.com` in another tab, ready to paste
+3. Call the target and direct them to the WhisperGate URL
+4. When credentials land in the feed: **Copy Username** → paste into M365 → **Copy Password** → paste → submit
+5. MFA push fires on the target's phone; talk them through approving it
+6. Once you're authenticated on your end, hit **Release Target**
+7. Target clicks "Next" and lands on the real M365 apps page — clean exit

-> **Conference tip:** Run the operator panel on a separate screen or browser window alongside the target view.
-The audience can see both perspectives simultaneously — the target's experience and the operator's real-time control surface.
+> **Conference tip:** Run the operator panel on a separate screen alongside the target view.
+The audience sees both perspectives simultaneously — the target's experience and the operator's real-time control surface.

 ---